Level 04 · Manager Learning

 Extract insight from dashboards and benchmarks; separate signal from noise to inform decisions.

-Definition: Turn quantitative and qualitative inputs into actionable insight.
+Definition: The ability to interpret quantitative and qualitative data, turning complex metrics into actionable insight.

 Consulting examples: